 Note that using messaging through Peerspace helps bring any potential disputes to a resolution more quickly.

 Hosts should always ensure that you and your guest have the proper insurance in place for the activity being booked, particularly for larger events and productions.
 In addition, Peerspace provides host insurance for liability claims up to $1,000,000 brought against them by guests.
-The Peerspace Concierge team can help guests obtain short-term event insurance for their booking when required by a host.
+The Peerspace Customer Success team can help guests obtain short-term event insurance for their booking when required by a host.

 Hosts can also require a day-of security/damage deposit in the form of a check or credit card authorization that the guest would provide in person at the start of the booking.
 Provided there are no damages to the space, this deposit would be returned to them at the end of the booking.
 Hosts wishing to require this type of deposit must clearly state so in their listing's Host Rules, including the required deposit amount.